skellis46/slipbox/two women dancing.md

 >Technology is neither good nor bad; nor is it neutral.[@kranzberg-1986-technology p.545]

-## Abstract

 ## Dance, record, watch, point, and laugh (two young people and their camera)

 _In which I describe an actual event that prompted me to consider the choreography of screendance in this writing._

 I am out for a walk during my one hour of permitted outdoor exercise.
-It is March 2021 and we are nearing the end of the strictest part of the UK's second national lockdown.
+It is March 2021 and we are nearing the end of the strictest part of the UK's second (or was it the third?) national lockdown.

 They are two young people, perhaps 15 years old, playing together in a park.
 The area is not nature as such but it is also definitely not the city.